 - Highly processed foods like hot dogs, chips, desserts, and snacks

-- Taking too much selenium and iodine can be harmful
+- Taking too much selenium

 - Exaggerated emotional reactions

 - Doctors who know little about your thyroid, and who have no interest in learning the latest and most effective methodologies